wangyu-2012520/DockCompose_Implementation/README.md

 cmd - The main purpose of a CMD (Dockerfiles) / command (Docker Compose files) is to provide defaults when executing a container (it is more like an argeument passing to executing container).
 These will be executed after the entrypoint.
 For example, if you ran docker run <image>, then the commands and parameters specified by CMD / command in your Dockerfiles would be executed.

+NOTE: There can only be one CMD instruction in a Dockerfile.
+If you list more than one CMD, then only the last CMD will take effect.